-Limit them to the 5-8 most important measures you have.
+Limit your measurables to the 5-8 most important metrics.
 You can use the KPIs consistently to improve the effectiveness of your web copywriting.

 Your website can save you hundreds of thousands of dollars.
 It sells your company 24/7.

-Words improve conversion rates because they sell.
-Engaging copy for the web reveals the value and saves the day by connecting to your One Reader’s deepest desires.
+Web copy improves conversion rates because it sells futures, not features.
+Engaging web copy reveals the value of your product/service by connecting to your One Reader’s deepest desires.